 The Episcopal Church wholeheartedly believes that, whether or not we agree on a particular topic, we all are beloved by God.
 Everyone is welcome, as we are companions in holy transformation.

 Historically, bishops oversee the Church in particular geographic areas, known as dioceses.
 St. Francis Church is a parish in the Episcopal Diocese of North Carolina, which is overseen by our Diocesan Bishop, the Rt.
-Rev. Samuel S. Rodman, and our Suffragan Bishop, the Rt.
-Rev. Anne Hodges-Copple (pictured right).
+Rev. Samuel S. Rodman, and our Assistant Bishop, the Rt.
+Rev. Jennifer Brooke-Davidson.

 Each bishop and diocese, operating through a local annual council, determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church.
 These decisions are formalized as canons or rules that govern.
 Each diocese elects and sends clergy and lay representatives to the General Convention.
 The annual Convention of the Diocese of North Carolina takes place each fall.

-The Episcopal Church celebrates diversity of people and worship styles, yet all worship follows the form set out in the Book of Common Prayer.
+The Episcopal Church celebrates the diversity of people and worship styles, yet all worship follows the form set out in the Book of Common Prayer.
 We are known for our engaging and beautiful liturgical worship and for our work in our communities promoting justice and peace.
 For those familiar with Roman Catholicism, the principal worship service, known as the Mass, Eucharist, or Holy Communion, will be familiar.
 For those familiar with Protestant or Reformed churches (or those with no religious affiliation), you will find a church that respects its tradition and maintains a sense of awe, wonder, and mystery.

 In all things, we strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors, and offering love and forgiveness, both locally and globally.
 While the Anglican Communion worldwide has more than 70 million members, the Episcopal Church has around 2 million members in roughly 7,000 communities of worship.
 Within the Diocese of North Carolina, there are more than 50,000 members spread over 120 communities of worship.